OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 This is an early access feature.
 Early access features are still in development and we encourage you to experiment with this feature.
 :::

-## Feature Toggle

-Runbooks is an early-access feature and is _disabled_ by default.
-You can enable this experimental feature by navigating to **{{Configuration > Features}}** in the Octopus Web Portal.
-Once enabled, you will see an Operations/Runbooks menu under your projects.

 ## Projects

 Before you can define how your scripts are run, you must create a project for the runbook.
 Projects contain the configuration variables that can help define how scripts defined in your runbook steps are run.